gabriwl165/python-web-framework/README.md

 ## Handling Dynamic URL's

-But one thing, that's something in web development, is to handle dynamic URL's, and what can i want to talk? it's that it's normal to have this kind of URL
+One important aspect of web development is handling dynamic URLs, and what I want to say is that it's normal to have these kinds of URLs.
 ```bash
 /users/{id}
 ```

-and then we send a
+And then, we send a request like:
 ```bash
 GET /users/123456
 ```

-and we need to be able to handle this id as a parameter, for example
+And we need to be able to handle this ID as a parameter, for example:
 ```python
     async def process_dynamic_url(request: Request, name: str):
         try: